Abdulrhman-Bahaa/learning-materials/Embedded Systems/Programming Languages/C/README.md

+# Embedded C
-# This directory will include my notes, materials and code for learning C writing embedded software
+This directory will include my notes, materials and code for learning C writing embedded software